 Gary Da Costa's Home Page

-I served as RSAA Associate Director (Academic) from 2004 to 2007 and was Interim Director for 4 months in 2007.
+I served as RSAA Associate Director (Academic) from 2004 to 2007 and was RSAA Interim Director for 4 months in 2007.
 I have also been Vice-President (2003-2005), President (2005-2007) and Immediate Past President (2007-2009) of the Astronomical Society of Australia.
-I am a member of the Australian Gemini Steering Committee and at the moment I am the ANU's representative on the Scientific Advisory Committee for the Giant Magellan Telescope project.
-I am also a former President of Commission 37 (Stars Clusters and Associations) of the International Astronomical Union.
+In July 2018 I was made an Honorary Fellow of the ASA ''in recognition of distinguished contributions to Astronomical Research and service to the Australian Astronomical Community''.

 Contact Details: